At first glance, Roofstock and HomeUnion appear to have a lot of similarities.

 When it comes to property management, Roofstock aims to give investors options.
 Roofstock does not own the properties listed on the marketplace or provide property management services.
 This allows Roofstock to remain a platform and double down on streamlining all aspects of the investing and selling process.

-It partners with local certified property managers to allow buyers to separate owning from operations.
-All Roofstock property managers are vetted, certified, and monitored for ongoing performance.
+It partners with local preferred property managers to allow buyers to separate owning from operations.
+All Roofstock property managers are vetted and monitored for ongoing performance.

 This distinction keeps Roofstock’s fees low and gives investors more property management options.